dzuuun/SATP/docs/USER_MANUAL.md

 1. Open **Maintenance > Admin**.
 2. Select **Add admin** or edit an account.
 3. Enter the username and administrator's profile information.
+4. Optionally enter the administrator's unique institutional Google email to enable Google login.
-4. Assign the correct permission role.
+5. Assign the correct permission role.
-5. Set the temporary-password and active-account options as required.
+6. Set the temporary-password and active-account options as required.
-6. Enter a password for a new account or an intentional reset.
+7. For a new account, provide either a temporary password, an institutional email, or both.
-7. Save and confirm the account appears in the directory.
+8. Save and confirm the username and institutional email appear correctly in the directory.

+An administrator with both a password and institutional email can use either login method.
+An administrator with only an institutional email uses Google login, while an administrator without institutional email must have a local password.
+Editing the administrator's profile or institutional email does not change the existing password.

 Never reuse a shared administrator account.
 Give each administrator an individual username and the least-permissive suitable role.